kwannoel/uKanren/slides.md

 x = 1 : _
 ```

+## Recursive goals

-So far so good, until we recursively define a goal:
+So far so good, until we recursively define a goal

 ```haskell
 -- |